kitswas/kitswas/README.md

 Show some ❤️ by starring some of my repositories!

-## ⌨ My tech toolkit includes

-- C
-- C++
-- CSS
-- editing English text
-- HTML
-- Java
-- JavaScript
-- Python
-- R
-- Rust
-- SQL

 ## ✨ I wish to

 - contribute _more_ to open-source.
-I respect all who have put in time and effort creating the incredible software I use.
+I respect all who have put in time and effort to create the incredible software I use.
-Special thanks to [**Mozilla**](https://www.mozilla.org/en-GB/) for making my life better.
+Special thanks to [**Mozilla**](https://www.mozilla.org/en-GB/) for Firefox.
 - let more people see [**what inspires me**](https://github.com/kitswas/what-inspires-me/blob/master/topics.md).

 ## 📈 Stats